jaimegag/GettingAndCleaningData_CourseProject/CodeBook.md

 ## Raw Data:
 Raw data was collected from the accelerometers from the Samsung Galaxy S II smartphone, and was downloaded for this analysis from this [URL](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 A full description of the data is available at the [UCI Machine Learning Repository Site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), including a CodeBook for the Raw data variables.
-Essentially, the raw data is composed by 561 feature variables, plus a subject and an activity.
+Essentially, the raw data is composed by 561 feature variables, plus a subject and an activity, separated in two Data Sets (train and test).
 Features are normalized and bounded within [-1,1].
 This normalization cancel the units.
+Additionally it also includes a set of variable names for the 561 feature variables and the 6 activity label names.

 ## Tidy Data Dictionary:

-No units due to the normalization made on the raw data features. "activity_name" holds character strings, and "subject_identifier" holds integer values (IDs)
+No units are specified due to the normalization made on the raw data features. "activity_name" holds character strings, and "subject_identifier" holds integer values (IDs).
+Feature variable names have been cleaned and upgraded into more descriptive names, so they don't have the exact same names as in the Raw Data Set, but the relationship is 1 to 1 and very obvious when you read their name.

 | Variable                            | Description                                                                 | Range                                                               |
 |-------------------------------------|-----------------------------------------------------------------------------|---------------------------------------------------------------------|